UMass-ML-Club/Markdown-Site/index.md

 # UMass Machine Learning Club

 #### The place to learn all about ML at UMass Amherst.
-No experience necessary. **We meet on Mondays at 7PM for beginner lectures ILC N151 and Wednesdays at 7 PM for advanced lectures in ILC N151
+No experience necessary. **We meet in the ILC on Mondays at 7PM for beginner lectures and Wednesdays at 7 PM for advanced lectures**

 --------------------
 ## Interested?
 Join Our Socials!